apache/nuttx/configs/nucleus2g/README.txt

 USB Host Configuration
 ^^^^^^^^^^^^^^^^^^^^^^

-The NuttShell (NSH) Nucleus 2G can be modified in order to support USB host operations.
-To make these modifications, do the following:
+The NuttShell (NSH) Nucleus 2G configuration can be modified in order to support USB host operations.
+To make these modifications, do the
+following:

 1. First configure to build the NSH configuration from the top-level NuttX directory: